AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    the specific energy generation rate (:math:`\dot{e}_\mathrm{nuc}`), and its density (:math:`\rho \dot{e}_\mathrm{nuc}`).

-   These are stored as  so we have access to the reaction terms outside of advance, both for diagnostics (like flame speed estimation) and for reaction timestep limiting (this in particular needs the data stored in checkpoints for continuity of timestepping upon restart).
+   These are stored as StateData so we have access to the reaction terms outside of advance, both for diagnostics (like flame speed estimation) and for reaction timestep limiting (this in particular needs the data stored in checkpoints for continuity of timestepping upon restart).